NVIDIA/aistore/docs/cli/object.md

      - '--compute-checksum': use '--compute-checksum' to facilitate end-to-end protection;
      - '--progress': progress bar, to show running counts and sizes of uploaded files;
      - Ctrl-D: when writing directly from standard input use Ctrl-D to terminate;
+     - '--append' to append (concatenate) files, e.g.: 'ais put docs ais://nnn/all-docs --append';
      - '--dry-run': see the results without making any changes.
      Notes:
-     - to write or append to (.tar, .tgz or .tar.gz, .zip, .tar.lz4)-formatted objects ("shards"), use 'ais archive'
+     - to write or add files to (.tar, .tgz or .tar.gz, .zip, .tar.lz4)-formatted objects ("shards"), use 'ais archive'

 USAGE:
    ais put [command options] [-|FILE|DIRECTORY[/PATTERN]] BUCKET[/OBJECT_NAME_or_PREFIX]

 OPTIONS:
+   --append             Concatenate files: append a file or multiple files as a new _or_ to an existing object --chunk-size value   Chunk size in IEC or SI units, or "raw" bytes (e.g.: 4mb, 1MiB, 1048576, 128k; see '--units') --compute-checksum   Compute client-side checksum - one of the supported checksum types that is currently configured for the destination bucket -
+                        and provide it as part of the PUT request for subsequent validation on the server side (see also: "end-to-end protection") --cont-on-err        Keep running archiving xaction (job) in presence of errors in a any given multi-object transaction --crc32c value       compute client-side crc32c checksum
-   --list value        comma-separated list of object or file names, e.g.:
+                        and provide it as part of the PUT request for subsequent validation on the server side --dry-run            Preview the results without really running the action --include-src-dir    Prefix destination object names with the source directory --list value         Comma-separated list of object or file names, e.g.:
                         --list 'o1,o2,o3'
                         --list "abc/1.tar, abc/1.cls, abc/1.jpeg"
                         or, when listing files and/or directories:
                         --list "/home/docs, /home/abc/1.tar, /home/abc/1.jpeg"
+   --md5 value          compute client-side md5 checksum
+                        and provide it as part of the PUT request for subsequent validation on the server side --num-workers value  Number of concurrent client-side workers (to execute PUT or append requests);
+                        use (-1) to indicate single-threaded serial execution (ie., no workers);
+                        any positive value will be adjusted _not_ to exceed twice the number of client CPUs (default: 10) --progress           Show progress bar(s) and progress of execution in real time --recursive, -r      Recursive operation
+   --refresh value      Time interval for continuous monitoring; can be also used to update progress bar (at a given interval);
+                        valid time units: ns, us (or µs), ms, s (default), m, h --retries value      When failing to PUT retry the operation up to so many times (with increasing timeout if timed out) (default: 1)
+   --sha256 value       compute client-side sha256 checksum
+                        and provide it as part of the PUT request for subsequent validation on the server side --sha512 value       compute client-side sha512 checksum
+                        and provide it as part of the PUT request for subsequent validation on the server side --skip-lookup        Do not execute HEAD(bucket) request to lookup remote bucket and its properties; possible usage scenarios include:
+                         1) adding remote bucket to aistore without first checking the bucket's accessibility (e.g., to configure the bucket's aistore properties with alternative security profile and/or endpoint)
+                         2) listing public-access Cloud buckets where certain operations (e.g., 'HEAD(bucket)') may be disallowed
-   --template value    template to match object or file names; may contain prefix (that could be empty) with zero or more ranges
+   --skip-vc            Skip loading object metadata (and the associated checksum & version related processing) --template value     Template to match object or file names; may contain prefix (that could be empty) with zero or more ranges
                         (with optional steps and gaps), e.g.:
                         --template "" # (an empty or '*' template matches eveything) --template 'dir/subdir/'
                         --template 'shard-{1000..9999}.tar'
                         --template "prefix-{0010..0013..2}-gap-{1..2}-suffix"
                         and similarly, when specifying files and directories:
                         --template '/home/dir/subdir/'
                         --template "/abc/prefix-{0010..9999..2}-suffix"
-   --wait              wait for an asynchronous operation to finish (optionally, use '--timeout' to limit the waiting time) --timeout value     maximum time to wait for a job to finish; if omitted: wait forever or until Ctrl-C;
+   --timeout value      Maximum time to wait for a job to finish; if omitted: wait forever or until Ctrl-C;
-                       valid time units: ns, us (or µs), ms, s (default), m, h --progress          show progress bar(s) and progress of execution in real time --refresh value     interval for continuous monitoring;
-                       valid time units: ns, us (or µs), ms, s (default), m, h --chunk-size value  chunk size in IEC or SI units, or "raw" bytes (e.g.: 1MiB or 1048576; see '--units') --num-workers value number of concurrent client-side workers (to execute PUT or append requests);
+                        valid time units: ns, us (or µs), ms, s (default), m, h --units value        Show statistics and/or parse command-line specified sizes using one of the following units of measurement: iec - IEC format, e.g.: KiB, MiB, GiB (default) si  - SI (metric) format, e.g.: KB, MB, GB --verbose, -v        Verbose output
-                       use (-1) to indicate single-threaded serial execution (ie., no workers);
-                       any positive value will be adjusted _not_ to exceed twice the number of client CPUs (default: 10)

-   --dry-run           preview the results without really running the action --recursive, -r     recursive operation --include-src-dir   prefix destination object names with the source directory --verbose, -v       verbose output
-   --yes, -y           assume 'yes' to all questions --cont-on-err       keep running archiving xaction (job) in presence of errors in a any given multi-object transaction --units value       show statistics and/or parse command-line specified sizes using one of the following _units of measurement_:
-                       iec - IEC format, e.g.: KiB, MiB, GiB (default) si  - SI (metric) format, e.g.: KB, MB, GB raw - do not convert to (or from) human-readable format --skip-vc           skip loading object metadata (and the associated checksum & version related processing) --compute-checksum  [end-to-end protection] compute client-side checksum configured for the destination bucket and provide it as part of the PUT request for subsequent validation on the server side --crc32c value      compute client-side crc32c checksum
-                       and provide it as part of the PUT request for subsequent validation on the server side --md5 value         compute client-side md5 checksum
-                       and provide it as part of the PUT request for subsequent validation on the server side --sha256 value      compute client-side sha256 checksum
-                       and provide it as part of the PUT request for subsequent validation on the server side --sha512 value      compute client-side sha512 checksum
-                       and provide it as part of the PUT request for subsequent validation on the server side --xxhash value      compute client-side xxhash checksum
+   --wait               Wait for an asynchronous operation to finish (optionally, use '--timeout' to limit the waiting time) --xxhash value       compute client-side xxhash checksum
-                       and provide it as part of the PUT request for subsequent validation on the server side
+                        and provide it as part of the PUT request for subsequent validation on the server side --yes, -y            Assume 'yes' to all questions --help, -h           Show help
 ```

 <a name="ft1">1</a> `FILE|DIRECTORY` should point to a file or a directory.
 Wildcards are supported, but they work a bit differently from shell wildcards.